ghotso/pytask-manager/README.md

 - `PYTASK_MAX_EXECUTION_TIME`: Maximum script execution time in seconds
   - Default: `300` (5 minutes)

+- `TZ`: Container timezone (important for correct timestamp display)
+  - Example: `TZ=Europe/Vienna`
+  - This affects both the backend scheduling and frontend timestamp display
+  - Make sure this matches your local timezone

 The environment variables in the docker-compose.yml file are optional but recommended for explicit configuration.
 If not set, the application will use the default values.

 ## API Documentation